 Add command to get the detailed initialization info, if desired.

 5. Add command to poll NO3 without it saving to the CF card.

+6. Convert all commands that require an ACK response to send a CRC or checksum instead with new settings.
+This includes commands: RTC, CTD, FIT, SPECTRA, MODE